jony-0/mysql-hourly-backup/backup.md

 user=mysqluser
 password=secret
 ```
-in case of ISPmanager
+in case of ISPmanager (ignore this if you are not using ISPmanager to manage your server.)
 ```bash
 [client]
 user=mysqluser
 password=secret
 ```

-again use mysql root user if you do not want see that previlliage error related to tablespaces.
+again make sure to use mysql root user if you do not want see that previlliage error related to tablespaces.

 this removes the warning message of using mysqldump password on command line interface